reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - `book`
 - `borrowed_books`

 The `user` table contains the id, name, last name, email, and password.
 The id is our primary key, and the database will autogenerate it.
-We will show how to do it in the [next chapter](#creating-the-entity).
+We will see how to do it in the [next chapter](#creating-the-entity).

 The `book` table has the id, title, author, publication, and number of instances in the bookstore.